-- Lack of AI expertise: In a new and expanding area, there is frequently a shortage of skills, knowledge and expertise, including at the Board level, over the short to medium term. - Strong business incentives: In many areas, Al-driven innovations are perceived as critical to maintaining an insurer's competitive position and unlocking further business success.
-Risk management and governance measures need to evolve at a similar pace to ensure long-term success. - Potential for broader societal implications: The strengths of AI systems derive from their ability to make rapid decisions based on analysis at the most detailed granular level of information possible often down to the individual consumer.
-Such applications highlight the need for corporate strategy to balance profit maximisation with good consumer outcomes. - 33.
-There are a number of ICPs that cover topics relevant to governance and accountability; these are: - ICP 8 (Risk Management and Internal Controls): "The supervisor requires an insurer to have, as part of its overall corporate governance framework, effective systems of risk management and internal controls, including effective functions for risk management, compliance, actuarial matters and internal audit": - ICP 16 (Enterprise Risk Management for Solvency Purposes): "The supervisor requires the insurer to establish within its risk management system an enterprise risk management (ERM) framework for solvency purposes to identify, measure, report and manage the insurer's risks in an ongoing and integrated manner"; - ICP 7 (Corporate Governance): "The supervisor requires insurers to establish and implement a corporate governance framework which provides for sound and prudent management and oversight of the insurer's business and adequately recognises and protects the interests of policyholders"; and - ICP 5 (Suitability of Persons): "The supervisor requires Board Members, Senior Management, Key Persons in Control Functions and Significant Owners of an insurer to be and remain suitable to fulfil their respective roles". - 34.
+- 35. The development of AI systems involves numerous inherent features that are particularly relevant to governance and accountability.
+Most notably: - Rapid technological advancements: The newness and swift pace of change in Al technologies, coupled with their diverse application in insurance-related contexts, present unique and evolving challenges for risk management. - Lack of Al expertise: In this emerging field, there is often a shortage of skills, knowledge and expertise, including at the Board level, in both the development and proper usage of Al systems. - Strong business incentives: In many areas, Al-driven innovations are perceived as critical to maintaining an insurer's competitive position and unlocking further business success.
+Risk management and governance measures need to evolve at a similar pace to ensure long-term success. - Potential for broader societal implications: Al systems can make rapid evaluations based on detailed, granular information, often down to the individual consumer.
+This capability highlights the need for corporate strategies to balance profit maximisation with good consumer outcomes. - Potential lack of centralised accountability: The broad implementation of AI systems across various functions in the insurance process chain can lead to dispersed accountability for managing risk. - 36.
+There are a number of ICPs that cover topics relevant to governance and accountability.
+These are: - ICP 8 (Risk management and internal controls): "The supervisor requires an insurer to have, as part of its overall corporate governance framework, effective systems of risk management and internal controls, including effective functions for risk management, compliance, actuarial matters and internal audit."; - ICP 16 (Enterprise risk management for solvency purposes): "The supervisor requires the insurer to establish within its risk management system an enterprise risk management (ERM) framework for solvency purposes to identify, measure, report and manage the insurer's risks in an ongoing and integrated manner."; - ICP 7 (Corporate governance): "The supervisor requires insurers to establish and implement a corporate governance framework which provides for sound and prudent management and oversight of the insurer's business and adequately recognises and protects the interests of policyholders."; and - ICP 5 (Suitability of persons): "The supervisor requires Board Members, Senior Management, Key Persons in Control Functions and Significant Owners of an insurer to be and remain suitable to fulfil their respective roles." - 37.
 This section covers the additional areas within these ICPs that, due to the inherent characteristics of AI systems, require specific attention.